 How to tell if your bananas are ripe enough

 Spotty bananas are the best to use when to making vegan chocolate banana bread.
 The spottier the better.
 They should look like the image above or spottier.

 If you’re unsure of your bananas ripeness, give them a taste.
 As long as they are sweet and banana-y they’re good to go!
 If they’re slightly green tasting, or not very flavorful they need to sit for another day or two.

 I use 15-16oz of mashed bananas (or about 5 regular size bananas).
 This will give a hint of banana flavor without overpowering the chocolate bread.
 I find it best to always weigh the banana for a consistent bread.

 If your bananas are lacking in sweetness I’d suggest adding 2-3 extra tablespoons of sugar.

-Turn this vegan chocolate banana bread into muffins
+How to make vegan chocolate banana bread muffins